-Since its formation in 1990, Sky has become the UK’s leading paid TV broadcaster with over 11 million subscribers in the UK and Ireland alone.
+The UK’s biggest paid TV broadcaster Sky has over 12 million subscribers in the UK.
 This means that more than a third of UK households are paying up to £60 per month for their Sky package, and this is on top of the cost of installation.

 So can you afford it?
 If you can’t, now is a great time to explore the alternatives.